-In the LHC beam pipe, photoemission and secondary emission give rise to a quasi-stationary electron cloud, which is established after a few bunch passages.
-The response of this electron cloud to a transversely displaced bunch resembles a short-range wakefield and can cause a fast instability.
-In addition, beaminduced multipacting of the electrons may lead to an enhanced gas desorption and an associated pressure increase.
+In the beam pipe of the Large Hadron Collider (LHC), photoemission and secondary emission give rise to a quasistationary electron cloud, which is established after a few bunch passages.
+The response of this electron cloud to a transversely displaced bunch resembles a short-range wakefield and can cause a fast instability [1].
+In addition, beam-induced multipacting of the electrons may lead to an enhanced gas desorption and an associated pressure increase [2].
 In this paper we report preliminary simulation results of the electron-cloud build-up both in a dipole magnet and in a straight section of the LHC at top energy.
-The effective wakefield created by the electron cloud translates into an instability rise time of about 25 ms horizontally and 130 ms vertically.
+The effective wakefield created by the electron cloud translates into an instability rise time of about 50 ms horizontally and 400 ms vertically.
 This rise time is not much larger than that of the resistive-wall instability at injection energy.
+Similar simulation studies show that the instability rise time for the proposed Very Large Hadron Collider (VLHC) is about 3-4 s in both transverse planes.
+The smaller growth rate in the VLHC, as compared with the LHC, is primarily due to the much lower bunch population.